Sidney Sonnino: Paris Peace Conference, 1919

 Orlando's inability to speak English and his weak political position at home allowed Sonnino to play a dominant role.
 Their differences proved to be disastrous during the negotiations.
 Orlando was prepared to renounce territorial claims for Dalmatia to annex Rijeka (or Fiume, as the Italians called the town), a major seaport on the Adriatic Sea, but Sonnino was not prepared to give up Dalmatia.
 Italy ended up claiming both but got none because of strong opposition to the Italian demands by US President Woodrow Wilson, who had a policy of national self-determination.
+In point IX of Wilson's 14 Points, he promised that the post-war frontiers of Italy "should be effected along clearly recognisable lines of nationality", and Wilson intended to apply that point in regards to Italian-Yugoslav frontier.
+On 24 April 1919, Orlando and Sonnino along with the rest of the Italian delegation walked out of the Paris peace conference in protest over the unwillingness of Wilson to support applying the Treaty of London plus adding Fiume.
+The Italian delegation were welcomed as heroes in Rome, but were soon forced to return to Paris when it became clear that the peace conference would continue without them and that Italy would have even less chance of achieving its ambitions out of the peace conference.
 Sonnino stubbornly maintained that Italy was entitled to a larger share of Asia Minor than it was promised under the Treaty of London, and received a promise that Italy would have a larger occupation zone in what is now southwestern Turkey.
-The belief that Sonnino was seeking to add the city of Smyrna (modern Izmir, Turkey) where slightly less than one half of the population was Greek-speaking, to the Italian occupation zone led directly to the Greek prime minister Eleftherios Venizelos ordering the Greek army to occupy Smyrna in May 1919, which set off the Greek-Turkish war.
+The belief that Sonnino was seeking to add the city of Smyrna (modern Izmir, Turkey) where slightly less than one-half of the population was Greek-speaking, to the Italian occupation zone led directly to the Greek prime minister Eleftherios Venizelos ordering the Greek army to occupy Smyrna in May 1919, which set off the Greek-Turkish war.
+Bosworth argued that given the antipathy of Wilson that Sonnino did in fact do fairly well at the Paris peace conference as he won for Italy the Austrian province of South Tyrol (modern Trentino-Alto Adige/Südtirol), the ethnically mixed city of Trieste and parts of Istria where Slovenes were in the majority.

 Later life

 After the territorial ambitions of Italy towards Austria-Hungary had to be substantially reduced, Orlando's government resigned in June 1919.
 That was the end of Sonnino's political career, and he did not participate in the elections in November 1919.
-He was nominated senator in October 1920 bur did not actively participate.
+He was nominated senator in October 1920 but did not actively participate.
 Sonnino died suddenly on 24 November 1922 in Rome after he had suffered an apoplectic stroke.